Your Ultimate Guide to Pelvic Floor Physical Therapy

 Pelvic floor physical therapists are clinically-trained, evidence-based medical providers who specialize in every aspect of the pelvic floor.

-With the pelvic floor responsible for everything from urination, defecation, intercourse and reproduction, so it stands that pelvic floor physical therapists – who are subject matter experts in the pelvis – can be helpful partners in a person’s fertility journey.
+The pelvic floor is responsible for everything from urination, defecation, intercourse and reproduction.
+Pelvic floor physical therapists – who are subject matter experts in the pelvis – are helpful partners in a person’s fertility journey.

-Particularly if a person is experiencing pelvic pain, and this pain is interfering with their desires to become pregnant, pelvic floor physical therapy can hold an instrumental role in helping the person realize their fertility dream.
+If you are experiencing pelvic pain, and it is interfering with your desire to become pregnant, pelvic floor physical therapy can help you realize your fertility dream.

-Moreover, pelvic floor physical therapy can play a hugely important role in helping a patient combat their infertility when it comes down to how the patient’s pelvic floor currently is (or is not) functioning
+Pelvic floor physical therapy can play a hugely important role in helping a patient combat infertility.
+Especially when it comes down to how the patient’s pelvic floor currently is (or is not) functioning.

 What might this look like?
 Here are some examples:

-• Similarly, a couple is trying to conceive but hasn’t.
-The patient shares that they’ve had chronic pelvic pain ever since they experienced an accident at a young age.
-Their pelvic hurts all the time.
+- Similarly, a couple is trying to conceive but hasn’t.
+The patient shares they’ve had chronic pelvic pain since an accident at a young age.
+Their pelvis hurts all the time.
 The pain ranges from a dull thrum to a sharp, stabbing pain, depending on the time of the month.
 Intercourse worsens the pain significantly.

-• A couple has been trying to conceive for a long time but has not yet succeeded.
-The patient shares that they have scars related to prior surgery that perhaps could be limiting blood flow, hindering their ability to conceive.
-They figure that they’ve had these scars for a long time, so there’s probably nothing they can do about it.
+- A couple has been trying to conceive for a long time without success.
+The patient shares they have scars related to prior surgery.
+Perhaps these scars are limiting blood flow and hindering their ability to conceive.
+They’ve had these scars for a long time and assume there is nothing they can do about it.

-If you have been experiencing pelvic pain that may be resulting in your infertility, consider reaching out to a board-certified pelvic floor physical therapist.
-Because pelvic floor physical therapists are experts in the optimal functioning of all parts of the pelvic floor musculature and fascia, if there is something “structural” within the pelvic floor that may be contributing to your infertility, it can be helpful to pursue pelvic floor physical therapy.
+If you have been experiencing pelvic pain and/or infertility, consider reaching out to a pelvic floor physical therapist specializing in infertility.
+Pelvic floor physical therapists are experts in the optimal functioning of all parts of the pelvic floor musculature and fascia.
+If there is something “structural” within the pelvic floor that may be contributing to your infertility, pelvic floor physical therapy may be able to help.

 Ready to Begin?
 Reach Out to Schedule an Initial Evaluation Today